ArjiJethin/NightGoggles_Prototype/README.md

   </li>
   <li>
     <strong>Ayush:</strong>
-    For his help in aiding in the development of the 3D model and actively aiding in the fixes and also solely responisble for the 3D models afformented in the Extras folder.
+    For his help in developing the 3D model and actively aiding in the fixes and also solely responsible for the 3D models aforementioned in the Extras folder. 🛠️
     <br />
     Check his GitHub page at:
     <a href="https://github.com/ayushsingh08-ds">Here</a>
   </li>
 </ul>

-<h2>Details</h2>
+<h2>📸 Details</h2>

 <h3>⦾ Night Goggle Page:-</h3>
 <div align="center">